the-reefshark/tp/docs/UserGuide.md

 Format: `list`
 * Shows a list of all bugs in the tracker system

-Examples:
-* `list`, displays all the bugs in the tracker.

 ### Adding a bug : `add`
 Adds a bug to the list